bloominstituteoftechnology/Hello-Django/READMESprint.md

     8. Configure `whitenoise` (add a few configuration lines to your `settings.py` file per the [documentation](http://whitenoise.evans.io/en/stable/)) `done`
 7. `heroku create your-app` - makes the project and adds Heroku as a remote to your git repository so you can push to it to deploy `done`
 8. `heroku addons:create heroku-postgresql:hobby-dev` - makes a PostgreSQL database associated with the project (and sets the `DATABASE_URL` Heroku config var, equivalent to a local environment variable) `done`
-9. Set the other Heroku config vars, e.g. `ALLOWED_HOSTS=.herokuapp.com`, `DEBUG=False`, and `SECRET_KEY=somenewsecret` - see the [documentation](https://devcenter.heroku.com/articles/config-vars), you can set either via the Heroku CLI or by logging in to the Heroku Dashboard in your browser
+9. Set the other Heroku config vars, e.g. `ALLOWED_HOSTS=.herokuapp.com`, `DEBUG=False`, and `SECRET_KEY=somenewsecret` - see the [documentation](https://devcenter.heroku.com/articles/config-vars), you can set either via the Heroku CLI or by logging in to the Heroku Dashboard in your browser `done`
 10. Deploy! _First, make sure you're all committed_.
-Then `git push heroku master`
+Then `git push heroku master` `done`

 Once you've got it deployed, you'll probably need to run migrations on Heroku (since it's using a different database then local).
 You can do this with